 According to the tale, when the first king of Athens, Cecrops decided to give a name to his city, he realized it needed a patron.
 Soon, gods started to make their intentions known.

 The dispute was between Athena the goddess of wisdom and Poseidon god of the sea.
 Athena suggested a contest: whoever gave the most generous gift to the people, would become the patron.

-In an attempt to gain the Athenians’ hearts, Poseidon hit the ground with his trident, and from there a stream of salty water emerged, the locals were happy at first, but soon realized salty water was unfit for human beings.
+In an attempt to gain the Athenians’ hearts, Poseidon hit the ground with his trident, and from there, a stream of salty water emerged, the locals were happy at first, but soon realized salty water was unfit for human beings.

-What buildings are on the Acropolis
+What is in the Acropolis

 Its construction was paused due to the beginning of the Peloponnesian Wars and never resumed.
-However, most parts of it were already done.

 Temple of Athena Nike